SpeccyX - ZX Spectrum Next Handheld

 How Does it Play?

 It feels pretty good to play games on it.
-The Nintendo DS D-pad/buttons are perfect for playing Spectrum games.
-The size and weight is on a par with a small tablet and the 3D printed finish is super smooth making it nice to hold (no sharp edges on this handheld).
+The Nintendo DS D-pad and buttons are perfect for playing Spectrum games.
+The size and weight are on par with a small tablet, and the 3D-printed finish is super smooth, making it nice to hold (no sharp edges on this handheld).
 Here are a couple of brief videos of games being played on it.
-Note that the display quality is perfect, crystal clear, something my recordings/camera do not show that well:
+Note that the display quality is perfect and crystal clear, something my recordings and camera do not show that well.

 A Quick Play of Target Renegade